robotson/serpenta/README.md

 ## History

+- (0.0.3) - 12/20/18: Added "Golden Apple" that appears after you have covered all five 'eye' tile-switches.
+Once you unlock the golden apple, eating it completes the level.
+There's also a simple level complete screen that shows you the score you earned for that level.

 - (0.0.3) - 12/20/18: Added a GAME OVER screen (and code to reinitialize the game after you exit the game over screen of course!)

 - (0.0.2) - 12/20/18: Hacked in a pause button (pressing space will freeze and unfreeze game during play but this is only a basic change and needs further refining)